spec-framework/documentation/output/book.md

 ###2\.1\.  the *initializeWidgets* method  <sub>\(the MVP View\)</sub>

-This method is used to instantiate the different widgets that are part of the UI and store them in their respective instance variables\.The configuration and default values of each widget are specified here as well\.This focus in this method is to specify what the widgets will look like and what their self\-contained behavior is\.It is explicitly **not** the responsibility of this method to define the interactions **between** the widgets\.
+This method is used to instantiate the different widgets that are part of the UI and store them in their respective instance variables\.The configuration and default values of each widget are specified here as well\.This focus in this method is to specify what the widgets will look like and what their self\-contained behavior is\.The behavior to update the model states is described in the method as well\.It is explicitly **not** the responsibility of this method to define the interactions **between** the widgets\.

-    Note: For Ben: what happens with saving to the model ??

 In general the `initializeWidgets` method should follow the pattern: